Tim N. Taylor, Associate Professor of English & Director of Composition

 Ph.D. in Composition and Rhetoric, University of Alabama

 M.A. & B.A. in English, Truman State University

 Consulting Reader for Teaching English in the Two-Year College

 Review Board Member of Praxis: A Writing Center Journal

 Editorial Board Member for The Journal for Civic Commitment

 His teaching and research interests span various fields within Rhetoric/Composition: basic writing, argumentation, writing program administration, composition theory and pedagogy, classical rhetoric, professional writing, writing center theory and practice, civic engagement, service-learning pedagogy, and writing across the curriculum.

 His work has appeared in WPA: Writing Program Administration, Praxis: A Writing Center Journal, Teaching English in the Two-Year College, and College English.
-He is the author of the Instructor's Manual for Writing Arguments, (Pearson; 7th, 8th, & 9th editions), and he is the co-author of IDEAS & Aims for College Writing with Linda Copeland.
+He is the co-author of IDEAS & Aims for College Writing with Linda Copeland.

 Faculty/Staff Login to Update Info